If you’re visiting Barcelona, you’ll likely catch wind of the Montserrat Mountain and Monastery, one of the best day trips from the city.

 For those of strong faith, the Monastery is first and foremost a religious pilgrimage site.
 However, visiting the abbey and basilica is a big highlight for all visitors, as it is one of Catalonia’s most beautiful churches.

 The entrance is massive, with a big courtyard area.
-Once inside, you’ll get the chance to see one of the most important artifacts in Catalan history, the statue of the Black Virgin.
-It is believed that the statue was originally carved in Jerusalem and, according to legend, was discovered in a cave on Montserrat Mountain.
+Once inside, you’ll get the chance to see the amazing architecture of the basilica, and one of the most important artifacts in Catalan history, the statue of the Black Virgin.
+It is believed that this statue of the Virgin Mary was originally carved in Jerusalem and, according to legend, was discovered in a cave on Montserrat Mountain.
 The monastery sprang up around it.

 If you want to visit the Black Virgin, make sure to pack your patience, as you’ll likely have to wait in line.
 You’ll head to the back of the basilica, where you’ll have the chance to touch the wooden ball in the Virgin’s hand, which is a special religious tradition.

 If you’re interested in the rich history of Montserrat, Barcelona, then head to the museum just around the corner from the monastery.
 Here, you’ll learn more about the Black Virgin, especially all the legends and mysteries that surround her.
-However, the museum is primarily an art museum, featuring works by the likes of Dalí, Picasso, and more.
+However, the Montserrat Monastery Museum is primarily an art museum, featuring works by the likes of Dalí, Picasso, and more.

 Go Hiking

 If museums aren’t your thing or you’d rather be outside than inside, you’re in luck.
 Montserrat Monastery has some beautiful hiking areas that surround it on the mountain.
-There are hikes suited for nearly all levels, as well as a wide variety of shorter and longer paths.
+There are hiking trails suited for nearly all levels, as well as a wide variety of shorter and longer paths.

 Montserrat Hike